 You don't have to follow a weekly menu to the letter.
 If there is a night that you don't feel like cooking, but the menu calls for a complicated dinner, just swap days.

 The purpose of the menu is to help stick to a grocery list.
 It's not supposed to add more stress to your already hectic life.

 Another wonderful thing about a menu plan is leftovers.
 The amount of money that can be saved by simply eating leftovers is amazing.
 When you make food items from one meal stretch into another meal, you are cutting the food needed for the month almost in half.

 A quick Internet search reveals thousands of recipes that can be transformed into another meal the following day.
 For example: if you have roasted chicken one night, you could make chicken salad the next day.

-Planning two meals from food items is easy, and cuts a big chunk out of the grocery bill.
+Planning two meals from food items is easy, and it cuts a big chunk out of the grocery bill.